near/NEPs/specs/RuntimeSpec/Fees/Fees.md

 # Runtime Fees

 Runtime fees are measured in Gas.
-The price of gas is determined from the previous block header `block_header.inner_rest.gas_price`.
 Gas price will be discussed separately.

 When a transaction is converted into a receipt, the signer account is charged for the full cost of the transaction.
+This cost consists of extra attached gas, attached deposits and the transaction fee.

 The total transaction fee is the sum of the following:
 - A fee for creation of the receipt